MPEG-2 Transport Stream Analysis and Recording

 Sales and Licensing Information

-Both TSReader Standard and TSReader Professional can be purchased using a credit card via our on-line sales partner, Digital River or using a credit card or PayPal account on the Paypal system.
-Digital River delivers the latest TSReader immediately - Paypal will require manual processing.
+Both TSReader Standard and TSReader Professional can be purchased using a credit card via the PayPal system.
 Orders are also accepted by means of a purchase order for commercial establishments but please get in touch with us first.

 The TSReader license allows operation by a single user on a single PC.
 This means that if you're on a team at work and have multiple team members using TSReader, each needs their own license, but if you're using a copy on your main work PC and you sometimes use a laptop in the field you only need one license since only PC will be used at a time.
 Conversely, if you have a PC at the office and a monitoring PC in a remote location, that PC needs it's own license.